KianNH/cloudflare-worker-early-hints/README.md

 ```toml
 route = { pattern = "example.com/*", zone_name = "example.com" }
 ```
-5. If necessary, make any changes to the HTML element selectors.
-You don't want to preload lazy-loaded images, as an example.
+5. If necessary, make any changes to the HTML element selectors or add `rel=preconnect` hints as per [preconnect domains](README.md#preconnect-domains).
 6. Run `wrangler publish` and the Worker will be live on your website!